-Respiratory Dust is generated when working with dry glaze or during spray application.
-To minimize exposure to dust and/or crystalline silica, cutting or sanding dry clay/glaze products should be conducted with sufficient ventilation.
-Respirable dust and quartz levels should be monitored regularly.
-Dust and quartz levels in excess of appropriate exposure limits should be reduced by feasible engineering controls, including (but not limited to) wet sanding, wet suppression, ventilation, and process enclosure.
-When such controls are not feasible, NIOSH/MSHA approved respirators must be worn in accordance with a respiratory protection program which meets OSHA requirements as set forth at 29 CFR1910.134 and ANSI Z88.2-1080 "Practices for Respiratory Protection".
-In most cases, a disposable N-95 Particulate Respirator is sufficient.
-Eyes Use of NIOSH/OSHA approved safety glasses with side shields is recommended.
-Face shields should also be used when dry sawing clay products.
-Wear tight fitting dust goggles when excessively (visible) dusty conditions are present or are anticipated.
-NIOSH recommends that contact lenses not be worn when working with crystalline silica dust.
-Skin and Body Use gloves and/or protective clothing if abrasion or allergic reactions are experienced.
+Respiratory Dust is generated when working with dry glaze or during spray application. exposure to dust and/or crystalline silica, cutting or sanding dry clay/glaze should be conducted with sufficient ventilation.
+Respirable dust and quartz be monitored regularly.
+Dust and quartz levels in excess of appropriate exp should be reduced by feasible engineering controls, including (but not limit sanding, wet suppression, ventilation, and process enclosure.
+When such of feasible, NIOSH/MSHA approved respirators must be worn in accordance w respiratory protection program which meets OSHA requirements as set fort CFR1910.134 and ANSI Z88.2-1080 "Practices for Respiratory Protection". a disposable N-95 Particulate Respirator is sufficient. products levels should posure limits ed to) wet ontrols are not ith a h at 29 Eyes Use of NIOSH/OSHA approved safety glasses with side shields is recommen- shields should also be used when dry sawing clay products.
+Wear tight fitti goggles when excessively (visible) dusty conditions are present or are anti recommends that contact lenses not be worn when working with crystalling ng dust cipated.
+NIOSH Skin and Body Use gloves and/or protective clothing if abrasion or allergic reactions are e xperienced.
 Work/Hygienic Practices Avoid creating and breathing dust.
-Wear NIOSH/MSHA approved dust mask when working in dusty conditions.
-(N-95) Food, beverages, and smoking materials should NOT be in the work area.
-Persons using ceramic materials should wash thoroughly before eating, drinking, smoking, or applying cosmetics.
-Protective Clothing Pictograms N-95 face mask
+Wear NIOSH/MSHA approved dust mash working in dusty conditions.
+(N-95) Food, beverages, and smoking materia be in the work area.
+Persons using ceramic materials should wash thorough eating, drinking, smoking, or applying cosmetics.
+Is should NOT Protective Clothing Pictograms N-95 face mask